mbabynames search ✿

 Karen Joy

-"noble and strong" (Karen) meets "joy, delight" (Joy).
+"pure" (Karen) meets "joy, delight" (Joy).
 The combination reads as complete.
 Neither name overshadows the other.
 Joy (1 syllable) provides a firm close after the longer Karen.

 Karen Jane